Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Introduction

 where $\bp,\bq\in \bN^{N}$ are multi-indices.
 In the associated graded module $\text{gr\,}^t M$ every homogeneous component $\text{gr\,}^t M(\bp)$ is at most one-dimensional.
 Following Vinberg, we call a monomial $\bff^\bp\in U({\mathfrak N})$ {\it essential for $M$} if $\text{gr\,}^t M(\bp)$ is non-zero, the exponent $\bp$ is called an essential multi-index for $M$.
 The set $\text{es}(M)$ of all essential multi-indices is a finite subset of $\bZ^N$.

-The first condition for $M$ to be favourable is that there exists a convex polytope $P(M)\subset \bR^N$ such that the lattice points $S(M)$ in $P(M)$ are exactly $\text{es}(M)$.
-Recall the definition of the Cartan component in the $n$-fold tensor product of $M$:
+The first condition for $M$ to be favourable is that there exists a normal lattice polytope $P(M)\subset \bR^N$ such that the lattice points $S(M)$ in $P(M)$ are exactly $\text{es}(M)$.\\ Recall the definition of the Cartan component in the $n$-fold tensor product of $M$:

 The second condition is: $\dim M^{\odot n}=\sharp nS(M)$ for all $n\in\bN$, it concerns the comparison of the number of points in the Minkowski sum $nS(M)$ with the dimension of $M^{\odot n}$.